RESEARCH

 This paper assesses the effect of the creation of specialised intimate partner violence (IPV) courts on the reporting of IPV, and the incidence of IPV homicides in Spain.
 We find that the opening of a specialised IPV court increases the reporting of IPV by nearly 122 offences per 100,000 inhabitants, or 28% in the preferred specification.
 The rise in reporting is primarily driven by an increase in the reporting of moderate offences.
 We do not find conclusive evidence on the effects of specialised courts on IPV homicides.

-Selected media coverage: El Diario
+Selected media coverage: El Diario, ABC

 WORKING PAPERS AND WORK IN PROGRESS